chinmaymjog/myfirstgitrepo/README.md

 # myfirstgitrepo
-This is teat repo to test git functionality
+This is repo to test git functionality